juice-shop/pwning-juice-shop/part2/broken-authentication.md

 > addition, many questions are not applicable to some people; for
 > example, what is your oldest child’s nickname – but you don’t have a
 > child.[^1]

 #### Hints

+* Hints to the answer to Bjoern's question can be found by looking him up on the Internet.
+* More precisely, Bjoern might have accidentally (:stuck_out_tongue_winking_eye:) doxxed himself by mentioning his security answer on at least one occasion where a camera was running.
+* Brute forcing the answer might be very well possible with a sufficiently extensive list of common pet names.

+> Doxing (from dox, abbreviation of documents) or doxxing is the
+> Internet-based practice of researching and broadcasting private or
+> identifiable information (especially personally identifiable
+> information) about an individual or organization.
+>
+> The methods employed to acquire this information include searching
+> publicly available databases and social media websites (like
+> Facebook), hacking, and social engineering.
+It is closely related to
+> Internet vigilantism and hacktivism.
+>
+> Doxing may be carried out for various reasons, including to aid law
+> enforcement, business analysis, risk analytics, extortion, coercion,
+> inflicting harm, harassment, online shaming, and vigilante
+> justice.[^2]

+### Reset Jim's password via the Forgot Password mechanism

+This challenge is about finding the answer to user Jim's security question.

+#### Hints